-WordPress post categories can help make finding information about similar topics on your site easier for visitors.
-Adding categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.
+WordPress categories can help to make finding information about similar topics on your site easier for visitors.
+Categories also help to organize your content and allow search engines to better index your WordPress site.

-Learn how to configure categories in WordPress posts in this tutorial.
+Learn about configuring categories in WP posts in this tutorial.

 Using WordPress Post Categories

 Step 1: Configure Your Permalinks